 It’s often the little things — like fresh-brewed coffee and a comfortable seat — that add up to a great workplace experience.
 For a workplace experience manager, no request is too small to warrant their attention.

 While workplace experience managers will have to put out little “fires” every day, they also need to be able to juggle long-term projects, such as planning the annual company retreat or developing a competitive benefits package.

-5. Facility Management Experience
+5. Facility management experience

 A workplace experience manager may not know how to install ductwork, but they should be able to recognize when poor ventilation is impacting employee productivity.

-While they don’t necessarily need an IT background, but they need to have a good understanding of workplace technology and how it impacts the employee experience.
+While workplace experience managers don’t necessarily need to come from an IT background, they do need to have a good understanding of workplace technology and how it impacts the employee experience.

-9. Skilled Communicator
+9. Skilled at communication

 Flexibility is essential in a modern, agile work environment.
 And it’s an essential quality of a workplace experience manager, too.
 An agile leader is one who can quickly adapt to the ever-changing needs of the workplace.

 The best workplace leaders constantly ask questions and never stop learning.
 They subscribe to blogs and podcasts, and they attend industry conferences, sharing important takeaways with the rest of the organization.

 By continuing to learn and seek out the freshest solutions and latest news, workplace experience managers can keep up with the rapid pace of change that occurs in modern organizations.